conmaol/maglocunus/DataAnalysis/index.md

 ## Foundational concepts

-In its simplest form a dataset can be presented as a list of numbers (integers), eg. a column of cells in a spreadsheet, like:
+In its simplest form a dataset can be presented as a list of numbers (eg. integers), ie. a column of cells in a spreadsheet, like:

 ```
 Days in transit = [23, 38, 29, 28, 30, 28, 29, 27, 27, 28, 37]